LostArtefacts/TRX/docs/trx/lua/reference/FX.md

     A spark is one particle from the spark pool: a sprite that lives for a set number of frames, moving, resizing and fading on its own as it does.

-    TR3 and TR4 only.
-The earlier games carry no spark set, so nothing spawns one and the pool stays empty.

     A spark that runs out of life leaves its slot to the next one asked for.
 A handle held across that becomes stale, and field access raises an error.